It is getting really hot here and I know some of you are not so lucky and as my friend Sally very nicely puts it you are freezing your assets off.

 As an accompaniment serve with sliced cucumber, sliced white cabbage, green beans and Thai basil leaves.

 Thai’s eat a lot of raw vegetables with Larb which is why it’s a fairly healthy meal and if chicken is used it has even fewer calories.

 It is an ideal dish if you are watching the calories as are many Thai dishes.

-NB: To make dried rice mix, Take a thick bottomed pan and put it on a medium to low heat, cover bottom with uncooked sticky rice( if you don’t have any) normal rice will do.
+NB: To make dried rice mix, Take a thick-bottomed pan and put it on medium to low heat, cover the bottom with uncooked sticky rice( if you don’t have any) normal rice will do.
 Stir until rice turns a golden brown colour, tip into pestle and pound until powdery but slightly coarse.